Train a Real-world Local Path Planner in One Hour via Partially Decoupled Reinforcement Learning and Vectorized Diversity: Introduction

 Deep Reinforcement Learning (DRL) is promising to alleviate the aforementioned issue.
 In DRL, the agent learns by interacting with the environment and is capable of attaining human-level decision-making and control performance.
-To date, DRL has made remarkable strides in fields such as video games \cite{DQN}, chess \cite{AlphaGo}, navigation \cite{navigation_kbs}, and ChatGPT \cite{ChatGPT}.
+To date, DRL has made remarkable strides in fields such as video games \citep{DQN}, chess \citep{AlphaGo}, robotics \citep{EAAI}, and ChatGPT \citep{ChatGPT}.
 Nevertheless, despite these momentous breakthroughs, the applications of DRL have been predominantly restricted to the virtual or simulated world.
-The disappointing efficiency and generalization of DRL have formed a longstanding impediment to its real-world applications.
-(1) \textit{Sample efficiency}: the training of the DRL agent is exceptionally demanding in terms of training samples, which can be prohibitively costly to collect in the real world.
-(2) \textit{Training time efficiency}: it could consume days or even weeks to train a desirable DRL agent in complex environments.
-(3) \textit{Simulation to real world generalization (Sim2Real)}: to sidestep the unacceptable training time in the real world, researchers typically resort to accelerated physics simulation platforms, with the expectation that the model trained in a simulator can be transferred to real-world situations.
-However, the discrepancy between the simulated and the real world is challenging to diminish, thus significantly impeding the transfer.
-(4) \textit{Task to Task generalization (Task2Task)}: the DRL agent is prone to overfit to the training environments, resulting in performance degeneration as the environment changes.
-Consequently, ameliorating the efficiency and generalization of DRL is challenging but advantageous, which constitutes the overarching purpose of this research.
-The main contributions of this paper can be drawn as follows.
+The disappointing efficiency and generalization of DRL have formed a longstanding impediment to its real-world applications: \mbox{(1) \textit{Sample efficiency}}: the training of the DRL agent is exceptionally demanding in terms of training samples.
+This challenge arises primarily from the low quality of the collected training data, as typically, only a small portion of the collected samples significantly contributes to effective learning \citep{PER}.
+(2) \textit{Training time efficiency}: it could take days or even weeks to train a desirable DRL agent in complex environments.
+This prolonged duration predominantly stems from the slow pace of sample generation, collection, and consumption inherent in DRL training \citep{apex}.
+(3) \textit{Simulation to Real world generalization (Sim2Real)}: to sidestep the unacceptable training time in the real world, researchers typically resort to accelerated physics simulation platforms, with the expectation that the model trained in a simulator can be transferred to real-world situations.
+However, the physical discrepancy between the simulated and the real world is challenging to diminish, thus significantly impeding the transfer \citep{DR}.
+(4) \textit{Task to Task generalization (Task2Task)}: the DRL agent is susceptible to overfitting in the training environments, leading to performance degradation when exposed to new or altered tasks.
+Such flaw is mostly due to the insufficient diversity of training environments \citep{ppo_dm}.

-\begin{enumerate}[1)] \item A partially decoupled training framework, namely Actor-Sharer-Learner (ASL), is proposed to improve the training efficiency of the DRL algorithm.
-Experiments demonstrate that mainstream off-policy DRL algorithms with experience replay can be readily integrated into our framework to enjoy a remarkable promotion.